prgaero/prgaero.github.io/project3a.md

 Explain in detail your approach to complete the project, and describe any interesting problems you encountered and/or solutions you implemented.
 You **MUST** include the following details in your writeup:

 - Your report **MUST** be typeset in LaTeX in the IEEE Tran format provided to you in the ``Draft`` folder (Use the same draft folder from P1) and should of a conference quality paper.
-- Present Vicon plots for each trajectory followed along with the estimated 3D window position overlaid on the same plot.
-(Show all three views ``X-Y``, ``X-Z`` and ``Y-Z``).
-- Present the output videos for trajectory following along with the window estimates in real-time as ``Outputs/GapFlyt.mp4``.
-Be sure to use appropriate colors to plot the windows in ``rviz``, for eg., blue color for a blue window and so on.
+- Present the output videos for trajectory following along with the window corner detections overlaid on the video, rviz visualization of 3D window pose estimates in real-time as ``Outputs/GapFlyt.mp4``.
+Be sure to use appropriate colors to plot the windows in ``rviz``, for eg., yellow color for a yellow window and violet color for violet window.

 <a name='files'></a>